Marella Celebration last position

 |Beam (width)||27 m / 89 ft|

 |Gross Tonnage||33933 gt|

 |Christened by||Beatrijs van De Wallbake|

 Review of Marella Celebration

-Launched in 1984, Marella Celebration cruise ship (formerly "Thomson Celebration") is a leased vessel which current owner is HAL (Holland America Line, subsidiary of Carnival Corporation).
+The 1984-built Marella Celebration cruise ship (formerly "Thomson Celebration") is a leased vessel which current owner is HAL (Holland America Line, subsidiary of Carnival Corporation).
 The ship was built as MS Noordam and since 2005 is operated under a long-term charter (expiring in 2021) by the UK-based company Marella Cruises (fka "Thomson Cruises").

-NEWS: On April 29, 2020, Marella Cruises officially announced that the Celebration ship will be retired (either sold or scrapped) after 15 years of service with Thomson-Marella UK.
+On April 29, 2020, Marella Cruises officially announced that the Celebration ship will be retired (either sold or scrapped) after 15 years of service with Thomson-Marella UK.
 The cruise liner was scheduled to be homeported in Dubrovnik Croatia (June through October 2020, and May through October 2021), in Limassol Cyprus (Nov-Dec 2020, and March-April 2021) and in Dubai UAE (Dec 2020 through March 2021).
 All these voyages were cancelled and transferred to Marella Explorer 2.

 History - construction and ownership